epfl-ada/ada-2024-project-databand/README.md

 We thenn vizualised revenue distribution using Seaborn We applied a logarithmic scale to the x-axis to handle the wide range of revenue values and make the visualization clearer.
 palette: A color scheme ('viridis') was used to differentiate the eras visually.
-4. Logarithmic Scale
-Log Scale for Revenue: The x-axis was set to a logarithmic scale using log_scale=True to better represent the wide range of revenue values.
+The x-axis was set to a logarithmic scale using log_scale=True to better represent the wide range of revenue values.
 This scale helps compress the values so that both low and high revenues can be visualized together without skewing the distribution.

 3. Production analysis
 4. Genre analysis 1) Genre Emergence and Decline Analysis: